tegacodes/Drawing-Seeing-Moving-with-Code/docs/project2.md

 ##Assignment 2
-*Due Week 8 & 9*
+*Weeks (6-10)*

 Artificial Life and Simulation

-* Part 1: Create a digital ecosystems
-* Part 2: Make your ecosystem LIVE on the web so that multiple users can interact with it simultaneously
+Create a virtual ecosystem that inhabited by at least two different types of organisms.